applicaster/zapp-pipes-provider-mpx/README.md

 # zapp-pipes-provider-mpx

 Datasource provider for mpx - Comcast's video management system.
 More on mpx can be found [here](https://www.comcasttechnologysolutions.com/our-portfolio/video-platform/mpx).
+The mpx Datasource supports both Media and Entertainment platform feeds.
+Media feeds url typically begins with `feed.media.theplatform.com` hostname whereas Entertainment feeds url has `feed.entertainment.tv.theplatform.com` as a hostname.

+Media and Entertainment feeds are used with the same handlers.
+Each handler parses feeds according to the hostname of the feed url.

 ## Getting Started